vercel/next.js/examples/with-next-sitemap/README.md

 # next-sitemap example

 Sitemap generator for next.js. `next-sitemap` will generate a sitemap file for all pages (including all pre-rendered/static pages).

+This package allows the generation of sitemaps along with `robots.txt` and provides the feature to split large sitemaps into multiple files.

+For detailed use case and example check the [documentation](https://github.com/iamvishnusankar/next-sitemap)

 ## Deploy your own